-The following is a general description of Maranatha Baptist Bible College’s current security policies and procedures.
+The following is a general description of Maranatha Baptist University’s current security policies and procedures.
 These policies are provided to you in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (as amended through 2000, and codified at 20 USC 1092 (f) as part of the Higher Education Act of 1965).

 Reporting Criminal Activity